A “yay”: Summer is here!!! Hooray for warm weather, beach trips, and backyard BBQs! (Not to mention VACCINES!)

+Q: Doesn’t this mean that you’re wearing two sensors at once?
 A: Yes.
 But it’s only for a short window of time, until the old sensor expires and it’s time to activate the new one; in other words, for the full soaking period.

+Q: How long should I let a new sensor soak?
 A: According to what I’ve found online, it seems that 4 to 6 hours is the sweet spot for soaking.
 It’s basically doubling or tripling the built-in warm-up period that all sensors must go through, so I can see how this might contribute to improving immediate accuracy.

+Q: How do I protect the new sensor if it doesn’t have a transmitter snapped in it for several hours?
 A: The reason why I haven’t tried soaking yet is because I was worried about wearing a sensor that didn’t have a transmitter snapped in it.
 But I found some photos online of people who wore transmitter-less sensors with stretchy, self-adhesive wrap tape to protect the nook in which transmitters rest for the soaking period.
 It’s smart to protect that space, because in theory, it could be vulnerable to catching on clothing or other surfaces.
 Plus, tape like that is really easy to remove without damaging the sensor in the process.

+Q: What changes about the sensor activation process when it’s finally time to start the new soaked sensor?
 A: My research leads me to believe that nothing really changes at the end of the soaking period/when it’s time to activate the soaked sensor.
 All that will be needed is the sensor code so it can be properly activated within the receiver/Dexcom app.
 So the most important thing you can do at the very start of the soaking period is hold onto your sensor code/store it somewhere safe so you’ll be able to enter it at the end.

+Q: So…why would anyone bother trying this again?
 A: My understanding is that it all relates back to making sure a fresh sensor is as accurate as possible once it’s activated.
 I can’t tell you how many times I’ve put on a new sensor, only to discover a few hours after it has warmed up that it’s off by 40 or 50 points – and that just doesn’t cut it.
 So I don’t think there’s any harm in me giving sensor soaking a shot one of these days.
 I just have to remember to do it, and have the patience to wear three devices at once (my pod, the soon-to-expire sensor, and the new soaking sensor).